 A lot of cameras come with an external microphone jack.
 If yours does, use it.
 Using an external mic is better than using the mic built into your camera, but it’s not as good as using a lavalier mic.
 Use that external mic to record your voice when you’re shooting video.
 You can also use it to record ambient sound if you’re recording in public.
 If you have the option to use a lavalier mic and a regular mic, always go with the lavalier mic.
 It’s a much better microphone than the one built into your camera.
 Plus, the way the lavalier mic attaches to your subject’s clothing makes it much less likely to pick up noise from cars or other nearby people.

 For some videos, you’ll want to intentionally shake the camera.
 This is most common for video that feels like it was shot on an old school video camera.
 For example, if you want to create a news-style video that looks like it was shot on an old VHS camera, then you would want to intentionally shake the camera.
-If you want to do this without actually shaking the camera in real time, here are two ways to create shaky video in post-production: – Zoom in and out while zooming the lens out so that the frame rate of the video stays the same. – Use the perspective warp effect in Adobe After Effects or the zoom and pan effect in Adobe Premiere.
+If you want to do this without actually shaking the camera in real time, here are two ways to create shaky video in post-production:

-If you want to take your video to the next level and give it that cinematic quality that keeps people captivated, consider adding a hyper-lapse. – A timelapse is a type of video where you shoot many still images over a long period of time and compile those images into a video. – By shooting a timelapse, you can make the passing of time feel more dramatic and exciting. – A hyper-lapse is like taking a timelapse but speeding it up.
-In fact, it’s exactly the same process, but you just speed it up to make the passing of time go by much more quickly. – The end result is a video that feels like it takes place over a much shorter period of time.
+If you want to take your video to the next level and give it that cinematic quality that keeps people captivated, consider adding a hyper-lapse.
+A timelapse is a type of video where you shoot many still images over a long period of time and compile those images into a video.
+By shooting a timelapse, you can make the passing of time feel more dramatic and exciting.
+A hyper-lapse is like taking a timelapse but speeding it up.
+In fact, it’s exactly the same process, but you just speed it up to make the passing of time go by much more quickly.
+The end result is a video that feels like it takes place over a much shorter period of time.

-Learn how to use After Effects and Premiere together
+Learn How to Use After Effects and Premiere Together

 Many video editors will use Adobe Premiere or Final Cut to edit their video, and then they’ll use Adobe After Effects to add fancy visuals and animations to their videos.
 While this is fine, it’s not ideal.
 It’s best to use the same software to edit your video that you use to add fancy special effects to your video.
 This will save you time in the long run and help ensure a consistent look to your videos.
-There are a few reasons why editors use two different software programs: – Premiere is easier to learn and cheaper than After Effects. – Premiere is better for editing video, and After Effects is better for adding visuals (like animations, motion graphics, and visual effects).
-Don’t let these reasons keep you from using both programs together.
-If you’re serious about video editing, learn how to use both programs together.
-You’ll be glad you did.
+There are a few reasons why editors use two different software programs:

 Video Pre-Production